-- The Supplier may deliver the Goods by separate instalments.
-Each separate instalment may be invoiced separately and then otherwise paid for in accordance with the provisions in these Conditions.
+The Supplier may deliver the Goods by separate installments.
+Each separate installment may be invoiced separately and then otherwise paid for in accordance with the provisions in these Conditions.

-(a) such discrepancy in quantity shall not exceed 10% or be more than 5 items; and
+(a) such discrepancy in quantity shall not exceed 10%; and

 6.10 The failure of the Supplier to deliver any Goods on any given delivery date shall not entitle either party to treat this contract as repudiated.